Marohn-Group/mmodel/docs/api_modifier_shortcut.rst

-Modifer and shortcut API
+Modifier and shortcut API
 ==========================

-modifiers
+Modifiers
 ---------

 The modifiers are defined as decorator functions that can modify a function